spec0p/pg-docs/server-rules.md

 </dl>
 <div class="tabs-content">
     <div class="content active" id="javascript-1">
 <p>The <code>createStateForNewMatch</code> function will be called to return the game state as a string containing the players information, the id of the next player to play, the id of the next move and any other information relevant to the game.
-The <code>players</code> parameter is an array, which contains information about the players.
-Each element in the players array is an array for a single player, such as the first position holds the player's id and the second position holds a boolean value indicating whether the player is a bot or not.</p>
+The <code>players</code> parameter is an array with information about the players.
+Each element in the <code>players</code> array is an array for one player, such as the first position holds the player's id and the second position holds a boolean value indicating whether the player is a bot or not.</p>

 {% highlight js %}
 var createStateForNewMatch = function(players, nextPlayerId) {